demon-xxi/ryft-apidemo/README.md

     sudo service ryft-demo start

 The script will automatically:
-* install Git, Java and Maven if they are not already installed
+* install Git, and Maven if they are not already installed
 * Clone the repository or pull the latest changes (if SSH keys are not configured, it will prompt for username/password)
 * Compile and install under /opt
 * Set-up upstart